GeekyAnts/vue-native-website/src/docs/device-apis.md

 </template>

  <script>
+import * as Location from "expo-location";
-import { Constants, Location, Permissions } from "expo";
+import * as Permissions from "expo-permissions";

 export default {
   data: function() {